An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Last Updated:

-Exploring Japan offers an endless array of experiences – from the buzzing streets of Tokyo to the serene temples of Kyoto to the charming towns nestled in the Japanese Alps.
-If you’re looking to fully immerse yourself in the wonders of this unique island nation, one month in Japan is the way to go.
+There’s a reason I’ve visited Japan five times… it offers a seemingly endless array of experiences.
+From exploring the buzzing neon streets of Tokyo to the serene temples and gardens of Kyoto, and the charming small towns nestled in the Japanese Alps, there’s so much to uncover.
+If you’re looking to fully immerse yourself in the wonders of this unique island nation, spending one month in Japan is the perfect way to do it.

-This 4 week Japan itinerary is packed with both must-sees and underrated gems, perfect for first-timers and seasoned explorers.
+My tailored 4 week Japan itinerary is packed with both must-sees and underrated gems, perfect for first-timers.
 This practical travel guide will take you through the best of Japan, day by day, with insider tips along the way to make the most of your adventures.

 Here’s a quick breakdown of my one month in Japan itinerary: